 Show All Answers

-The selection procedure consists of a physical ability test, written examination, job trait assessment, background check, drug screen, and oral panel interview.
+The selection procedure typically consists of a written examination.
 After this process has been completed, pursuant to City of Brookfield Police and Fire Commission Rules, successful candidates are placed on an eligibility list in rank order for hiring interview consideration.
+Finalists are subject to an extensive background check, post offer physical ability test, medical examination and drug screen.
 Current Job Opportunities

 Important: Logging out protects your privacy.
 If you are using the online catalog in the library, be sure to log out.
 My Account